 Dr. LaRon Nelson Receives International Honor

 Dr. LaRon Nelson, Assistant Professor of Nursing, has been selected as the Ontario HIV Treatment Network's (OHTN) inaugural Research Chair in HIV Program Science for African, Caribbean and Black (ACB) Communities.
 Dr. Nelson was selected, along with two others, for his "unique vision for improved HIV care," according to Tony Di Pede, chair of the OHTN Board of Directors.
 Read more...

 Diversity Seminar Series

-Please email Grace Fuller to register for either of these important lectures.
+Please email Grace Fuller to register for this diversity session.